-At Sabates Eye Centers, the health and well-being of our patients, staff and physicians are always our top priority.
-While information about COVID-19 is constantly evolving, we are monitoring the situation closely and have put protocols in place that follow the Centers for Disease Control (CDC) recommendations.
+At Sabates Eye Centers, the health and well-being of our patients and staff are always our top priority.
+While information about COVID-19 is constantly evolving, we are monitoring the situation closely and have put protocols in place that follow healthcare guidelines from the CDC and the American Academy of Ophthalmology (AAO).

 SABATES EYE CENTERS RESUMING REGULAR HOURS FOR ALL LOCATIONS ON MONDAY, MAY 11